ZYXXXXXXXXXX/NYC_Transit/README.md

-# Project Name: NYC Transit Hub
+# 🗺️ NYC Transit Info Web App

-Objective: Develop a web application to offer real-time updates, schedules, and transit information for New York City's public transportation system
+A web application providing real-time updates, schedules, and transit information for New York City’s public transportation system.

-Interactive Map: Display a real-time map of subway and bus routes, allowing users to visualize transit options Favorites and Alerts: Allow users to save favorite routes/stations and set up notifications for service changes or delays Accessibility Information: Include details about elevator and escalator availability at stations for accessibility.
-Service Status Dashboard: Show an overview of the status of all MTA services in a single dashboard.
-Multilingual Support: Offer the application in multiple languages.
-User Accounts: Basic account creation and user authentication using Firebase.
+## 🔧 Key Features

+- **Interactive Map**
+  Real-time display of subway and bus routes using Google Maps API and React.

+- **Favorites & Alerts**
+  Users can save favorite routes/stations and receive alerts for delays or service changes.

+- **Accessibility Info**
+  Station-specific details on elevator and escalator availability.

+- **Service Status Dashboard**
+  Overview of current service status across all MTA transit lines.

+- **Multilingual Support**
+  Interface available in multiple languages for diverse user access.

+- **User Accounts**
+  Account creation and login system with Firebase Authentication and SQLite for user preferences.

+## 🛠️ Tech Stack

+- **Frontend**: React, Google Maps API
+- **Backend**: Flask
+- **Authentication**: Firebase
+- **Database**: SQLite

 ## How to Run
 ### make sure you have the right env